Global Fashion Group SA Corporate Analyst Meeting Transcript

-Christoph Barchewitz - Global Fashion Group S.A. - Co-CEO & Member of Management Board
+Christoph Barchewitz - Global Fashion Group S.A. - CEO & Member of Management Board

-Hello and welcome to the Capital Markets Day at Global Fashion Group.
-I'm Christoph Barchewitz, and I'm joined by Patrick Schmidt.
-Together, we are co-CEOs at GFG.
-We also have our CFO, Matthew Price, and other members of our leadership team with us today.
-Patrick will introduce the team shortly when he takes you through the agenda.
-We hosted our first Capital Markets Day in London about a year ago.
+Hello, and welcome to our 2023 Capital Markets Day.
+I'm Christoph Barchewitz, CEO of Global Fashion Group, and I'm joined by our CFO, Matthew Price, and new COO, Gunjan Soni.
+We have successfully refocused the group in 2022.
+So today, we want to talk about how we have responded to macro headwinds and pressures on the sector while continuing to execute our long-term strategy.
+This is our agenda for today.
+I will start with a brief overview of the business and update you on the opportunity in our markets.

-Those early days of the pandemic were incredibly difficult, and we had to remain agile.
-But as time went by, we saw an opportunity to accelerate our strategy.
-A key component of this, even before the pandemic was Marketplace.
+Gunjan and I will then explain how we aim to win with both customers and brands.
+We'll then provide some deeper insight into our three regions following the sale of CIS last year.
+Matthew will conclude with our financial performance and outline our path to profitability and positive cash flow.
+We'll then open up for questions.

 Global Fashion Group SA Corporate Analyst Meeting Transcript